furkan-uluay/oim-api-samples/README.md

 ## Configuration
-To call OIM API's from client, IP adress, username(xelsysadm), password and authwl.conf path must be set in `ExternalOimClient.class.getOimClient()` according to your OIM environment.
+To call OIM API's from client, IP adress, username(xelsysadm), password and authwl.conf path must be set in `ExternalOimClient.class.setOimClient()` method according to your OIM environment.

       serverURL = "<ip_adress>:14000";
       username = "xelsysadm";